Google

 Returning to Washington, I worked at the government agency job for about 5 months, before being laid off by budget cuts (which turned out to be a blessing in disguise).
 Though it was a very bureaucratic and conformist environment that put me in a rut, it was a well-paying position which helped me save up a lot of money.
 Now, my original plan upon returning to Washington was to save up money to move to Hollywood to pursue my acting dreams, or perhaps go back to the Southwest to Arizona, Las Vegas, New Mexico, or Utah (since I prefer the environment, scenery, and open space of that area over the lush forests of the Pacific Northwest; the social and spiritual energy of the SW is so much brighter and better).

 However, instead I found myself making plans to take a trip to the exotic lands of Russia and Ukraine instead to search for a wife, and seek love and adventure.
-The reasons for this are complex and long-winded, and you can read them in great detail in the introduction section of the book of my first trip to Russia at http://www.happierabroad.com/Journals_2002.doc, but in a nutshell, I was dissatisfied with my love/social life in the states, and needed far more stimulation from it than I had been getting.
-And I was tired and fed up of my 20 years of loneliness and ostracization in American society (which you can read about by clicking here).
+The reasons for this are complex and long-winded, and you can read them in detail in the introduction of my site.
+In a nutshell, I was dissatisfied with my love/social life in the states, and needed far more stimulation from it than I had been getting.
+And I was tired and fed up of my 20 years of loneliness and datelessness in America.
 Since I didn’t see it getting any better, I felt that a drastic move or change was needed, since “extreme situations require extreme measures”.
 I had also heard of the large surplus of the single available women in those countries who were desperate to leave their country, and the superior qualities over American women they had.
 All this information came to me from the internet and the plethora of booming marriage agencies online.
 This, I thought, was my chance to live like a movie star and date stunningly gorgeous women out of my league.
 It was a temptation too great to pass up, especially since I saw a huge deficiency of “love conquests” in my life which left me with a strong feeling of resentment and helplessness.
 Was going to Russia/Ukraine the answer?
 I wasn’t sure, but it was worth a try at least.

 At first, I was hesitant and fearful to do such an unconventional thing, but my willpower and sense of adventure gave me the courage to follow through on these plans and prepare a trip.
 And hence, that’s how my famous and infamous trips to Russia began.
 Over the next few years, I made a series of three trips to Russia, spending a total of about a year and a half in Russia and parts of Eastern and Central Europe.